F-T-Otaku/Auto-Health-Report/README.md

    1. *P.S.
 UTC is eight hours later than CST.*
    2. *P.P.S.
 CST – China Standard Time.*
-   ~~3. *P.P.P.S.
+   3. ~~*P.P.P.S.
 To ensure the report is successful, please set more than 4 times.*~~
-   3. *Because this version has fail feedback, you can manually rerun the workflow, it's no need to run the job more than twice a day.*
+   4. *Because this version has fail feedback, you can manually rerun the workflow, it's no need to run the job more than twice a day.*

 ## How to use - Two normal report ways and one fix missing way

 ### Use Github Actions (Recommend)

-#### In this mode, you can receive message through ServerChan(on WeChat) and telegram bot
+**In this mode, you can receive message through ServerChan(on WeChat) and telegram bot.**

-#### And it will automatically report twice a day
+**And it will automatically report twice a day.**

-- ~~Fork my repo.
-(Give me a star if you like this. lol)~~
 1. Use my repo template and create your own repo.
 2. Open your own repo and choose `Settings`.
 3. In the left sidebar, click `Secrets`.